 Paying for parking in Minneapolis?
 There may soon be an app for that.

-City staff members are preparing to solicit proposals for a system that would allow drivers to pay for metered parking using their phones.
-Houston, Seattle and Washington, D.C., already have such capability.
+City staff are preparing to solicit proposals for a system that would allow drivers to pay for metered parking using their phones.
+Houston, Seattle and Washington, D.C. already have this capability.

-The proposal, which is to be discussed at the City Council’s Transportation and Public Works Committee meeting on Tuesday, comes just over a year after the city completed its switch to more-modern parking meters.
+The proposal, which will be discussed at a transportation and public works committee on Tuesday, comes just over a year after the city completed its switch to more modern parking meters.

-The system probably would allow customers to add time to the meter from any location, as well as pay from inside the car during adverse weather.
-It also may send a text message when a meter is about to expire.
+The system would likely allow customers to add time to the meter from any location, as well as pay from inside the car during adverse weather conditions.
+It may also send a text message when their meter is about to expire.

 A staff report indicates that drivers without smartphones could conduct the transaction using a regular mobile phone.

-If the City Council approves, staff members expect to solicit proposals in February, select a vendor this summer and possibly deploy the system in the fall.
+If the council approves, staff expect to solicit proposals in February, select a vendor this summer and possibly deploy the system in fall 2014.

-The city is exploring other improvements to metered parking, such as using parking data in an app to guide drivers to open spots.
+The city is exploring other improvements to metered parking, such as the possibility of using parking data in a smartphone app to guide drivers to open spots.